Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 As we target this new milestone of slightly less than $10 billion in annual shipments for calendar 2017, I would like to take a moment to reflect upon an incredible journey, a journey that provides the context for Lam's ability to continue to drive long-term, sustainable and profitable growth for all our stakeholders.
 10 years ago, Lam was a single-product etch company with an addressable market of 10 to 15 percentage points of WFE that was itself a highly cyclical and relatively low growth market, very leveraged to the PC.

-With solid strategy, execution and supports from our customers over the last 10 years, we succeeded in several important ways.
-We built Lam etch market share to an unmatched technology and market share position deep-rooted in our leading etch capabilities and our commitments to partnership with our customers.
+With solid strategy, execution and support from our customers over the last 10 years, we succeeded in several important ways.
+We built Lam etch market share to an unmatched technology and market share position deep-rooted in our leading-edge capabilities and our commitments to partnership with our customers.
 We transitioned from a single-product company to a diversified multi-product and services company, extending from etch leadership into clean and the deposition markets.
 Combined with a strong focus on identifying and positioning ahead of key technology inflections in semiconductor device manufacturing over many years, we have added over 20 percentage points to our addressable market, which now exceeds 35% of WFE.

 Additionally, while further strengthening our leadership in memory, we have diversified our revenue exposure through a strengthened position in logic and foundry market.
 And notably, our customer support business group through its innovative products, advanced services and productivity solutions continues to deliver growth at a pace that is greater than our installed base unit growth.

 Expansion of our served markets and market share, combined with solid execution that delivered unmatched multiyear growth and value expansion, is the financial headline of Lam.
 But perhaps what is more important relative to sustainability of value creation is customer trust and the increased strategic relevance of Lam products and services to the success of our customers.
-As a savant (08:56) of relative performance, we believe the opportunity for Lam is compelling.
+As a statement of relative performance, we believe the opportunity for Lam is compelling.

 With a very strong foundation, I believe we are today entering another exciting phase in our evolution.
 Data is the new currency of the global economy.
 The collection, storage and analysis of big data to produce artificial intelligence and machine learning has the potential to change nearly every industry.
 This trend, we believe, is leading to sustainably higher demand for memory spending.

-Indeed, memory capital spending has grown at a 20% CAGR over the last four years, about twice as fast as the growth rates of overall industry CapEx.
+Indeed, memory capital spending has grown at a 20% CAGR over the last four years, about twice as fast as the growth rate of overall industry CapEx.
 Our analytics endorse the conviction of our customers to the sustainability of bit density and diverse applications demand growth and the discipline of their investments.
 Lam technology and market leadership comes at a time when the semiconductor industry increasingly embraces vertical scaling as a key driver of performance improvements rather than simply traditional shrink.

 Vertical scaling is certainly a sweet spot for Lam.
 We have the highest market share in etch and deposition markets combined of any market participants.
 Our commitments and investments in R&D and a disciplined approach to product pipeline and road map over multiple years, combined with a focused operational execution and rapidly growing installed base, provide a consistent feedback loop to further solidify our positions of leadership.
 We will talk more about the opportunities we see in vertical scaling at a special reception that the company will be hosting on August 9 at the Flash Memory Summit Conference here in California.
-Rick Gottscho, our Chief Technology Officer, Satya and I very much look forward to engaging with many of you there, as a preamble to our planned Investor and Analyst Meeting in few months.
+Rick Gottscho, our Chief Technology Officer, Satya and I very much look forward to engaging with many of you there, as a preamble to our planned Investor and Analyst Meeting in a few months.

-When we think about our future beyond the next several years, we believe our competitive and business strengths, our operating capabilities, and the environments around us, all combines and creates tangible opportunity for Lam to further deliver long-term value creation.
+When we think about our future beyond the next several years, we believe our competitive and business strengths, our operating capabilities, and the environments around us, all combine to create tangible opportunity for Lam to further deliver long-term value creation.
 We have built a strong global presence with core competencies in areas like nanoscale applications enablement, chemistry, plasma and fluidics, advanced systems engineering and expertise in manufacturing, supply chain, and our sales channel, that each, we believe, are foundational to creating shareholder value in all current and future market opportunities.

 Our vision continues to optimize long-term and short-term success to the best of our abilities.
 Our vision continues to balance investing in the sustainable and profitable growth of Lam through the introduction of disruptive technology and incremental market offerings.
 Our vision is to realize full value from natural technology extensions of our company, and our vision includes an ongoing commitment to capital redistribution.